ingyer-ks/autocad-helper/README.md

 4. Enter desired area in m^2 dimension.
 5. Now you can see the division.

+## Version
+The DLL file targets AutoCAD 2020.
+If you use
 ## Miscellaneous
 This is dedicated to Jang Eunji who is my girlfriend.